ntls-io/ntls-enclaves/utils/README.md

   poetry install
   ```

-- Navigate back to the relevant enclave project directory,
+- Open the Python environment by running `poetry shell`.
+  You will know this worked by seeing something similar to the following,
+  after running each shell command:

+  > (utils-py3.11)

-  and create a `.env` file indicating that this is just a simulation:
+- Create a `.env` file indicating that this is just a simulation:

   ```
   cd ..